-O'Raghallaigh's GFC is committed to meeting its obligations under Part 4 of the Safety, Health and Welfare at Work Act 2005 in relation to consultation with employees.
-All employees of the O'Raghallaigh's GFC were encouraged and invited to make a contribution to the Safety Statement when it was originally compiled.
+O'Raghallaighs GFC is committed to meeting its obligations under Part 4 of the Safety, Health and Welfare at Work Act 2005 in relation to consultation with employees.
+All employees of the O'Raghallaighs GFC were encouraged and invited to contribute to the Safety Statement when it was originally compiled.

-It is the policy of the O'Raghallaigh's GFC Institute that all employees, tenant(s), Community Employment (CE) programme workers, contractors, players (adult & juveniles), members, and volunteers are consulted on an ongoing basis in relation to health and safety matters.
+It is the policy of the O'Raghallaighs GFC that members of the Club Community affected are consulted on an ongoing basis in relation to health and safety matters.
 The employees at a place of work are entitled to select and appoint one of their numbers to act as a Safety Representative.
-Safety Representatives have no extra duties as a result of their appointment, beyond their normal duties as an employee under the Act.
+Safety Representatives have no extra duties because of their appointment, beyond their normal duties as an employee under the Act.
 They may however consult with and make representations to the Employer on safety, health and welfare matters relating to employees in the place of work.